fslev/cucumber-selenium-tutorial/Readme.md

 # Cucumber Selenium tutorial
-How to test a website using Cucumber and Selenium
+How to test a website user interface using Cucumber and Selenium

 ## Dependencies used
 - [**selenium-jutils**](https://github.com/fslev/selenium-jutils)